allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 4 - Managing Data and Processes/README.md

 * To run the external command a secondary environment is created for the child process or subprocess where the command is executed.
   * After the external command completes its work, the child process exits and the flow of control returns to the parent.

+### Obtaining the Output of a System Command
+* The **host** command converts a host name to an IP address and vice versa.
+* The **decode function** applies an encoding to transform the bytes into a string.
+  * It uses a UTF-8 encoding by default.

 ---

 ## Credit